 Some of you might wonder whether it is ok to leave education off your resume.

-📙 Read ➡ Education on Resume｜Examples, Templates, Writing Guide for more details!
+📖 Further reading: Education on Resume｜Examples, Templates, Writing Guide

 Work experience is the most important section of a resume.
 It can fully demonstrate your competency, qualification, and experience in a proper manner.
-In this section, full-time/part-time/contract/freelance works and internships can all be included as long as they are relevant to the position.
+In this section, full-time/part-time/contract/freelance work and internships can all be included as long as they are relevant to the position.